gianlucatruda/pca-vis/README.md

 Or load any dataset as a Pandas DataFrame and pass it into the `main()` function as an argument.

+## Understanding

+To learn a bit more about PCA, check out my friend Gary's [repo](https://github.com/GaryFinkelstein/Principal-Component-Analysis).

 ## Contributions